-- In general, the height strategy for the SDRA is that building heights in the range of 6-8 storeys will be considered the baseline height for new developments, subject to adequately interacting with the existing building heights adjacent to the subject site. - The SDRA Guiding Principles Map identifies locations suitable for increased height over and above the standard 6-8 storeys, subject to compliance with Appendix 3 of the development plan. - The SDRA Guiding Principles Map identifies opportunities for landmark buildings in the order of 15-22 storeys to frame the proposed centrally located open space and to enhance the legibility of the built environment.
-The acceptability of such landmark buildings will be subject to compliance with the performance criteria for landmark buildings set out in Appendix 3 of the development plan.
+- In general, the height strategy for the SDRA is that building heights in the range of 3 -8 storeys will be considered the baseline height for new developments, subject to adequately interacting with the existing building heights adjacent to the subject site. - The SDRA Guiding Principles Map identifies locations suitable for increased height over and above the standard 6-8 storeys, subject to compliance with Appendix 3 of the development plan. - The SDRA Guiding Principles Map identifies opportunities for locally higher buildings in the order of 15 storeys to frame the proposed centrally located open space and to enhance the legibility of the built environment.
+The acceptability of such locally higher buildings will be subject to compliance with the performance criteria for locally higher buildings set out in Appendix 3 of the development plan.

 - High-quality public realm will be required and shall be applied to the network of streets and public spaces.
-Public realm improvements/studies at the key junctions of Dolphin's Barn/South Circular Road and Cork Street/ Donore Avenue will be supported. - The existing established residential amenity of properties along South Circular Road, Donore Avenue, and Eugene Street shall be respected.
-As such, proposed developments will be required to demonstrate integration with the surrounding streetscapes.
+Public realm improvements/studies at the key junctions of Dolphin's Barn/South Circular Road and Cork Street/Donore Avenue will be supported. - The existing established residential amenity of properties along South Circular Road, Donore Avenue, Eugene Street and all adjacent streets shall be respected.
+As such, proposed developments will be required to demonstrate integration with the surrounding streetscapes. - Design shall protect the special character of the listed Player Wills factory and its setting.